BidMyListing

 Hire the Right Real Estate Agent

 Hiring the right real estate agent is easier said than done.
-With BidMyListing, you can get paid upfront to match with the best agent for you.
-Create a simple listing, then sit back and relax as top local real estate agents bid for the opportunity to earn your business!
+With Redy, you can get paid to find the best agent for you.
+Create a simple property profile, then sit back and relax as top local real estate agents submit proposals to sell your house!

-Each bid includes an upfront payment, commission rate, marketing plan for your property, and more- plus some extra money in your pocket.
-You'll be able to compare the offers and select the one best suited for you.
+Each proposal includes a commission rate, marketing plan for your property, cash bonus, and more.
+You can easily compare the proposals and select the one best suited for you.

 Prep Your House for Sale

-The basic home preparations include; cleaning, detailing the landscape, painting the fences, and fixing driveway cracks.
+Basic home preparations include cleaning, detailing the landscape, painting fences, and fixing driveway cracks.

 Invest In Good Photos

 If you want to sell your house faster, it has to stand out.
-This often means having good photos which create a strong first impression for potential buyers.
-Hire a professional to take photos to ensure you capture what buyers need to see.
+High-quality photos will create a solid first impression for potential buyers.
+Hire a professional to take pictures that capture what buyers need to see.

 Discuss Realistic Asking Price with Your Realtor

 Agree on a fair and realistic asking price with your realtor.
-Having chosen the right agent, they will help you set the price with an understanding of the market and local area.
+The right agent will help you set your asking price by understanding the market and local area.

 Resist the Urge for Major Renovations

-It is wise to have an inspection conducted before listing the house to ensure you are aware of any issues before the selling process begins.
+Inspect the house before listing to ensure you know about any issues before the selling process begins.
 This allows you to set a more realistic asking price.

 Conclusion

-Selling a house can be a tedious process, and difficult to navigate aline.
+Selling a house is a tedious and challenging process to navigate alone.
 The most successful home sales start with finding the right real estate agent.
-Get started with BidMyListing and receive bids from experienced and trustworthy realtors.
+Get started with Redy and receive proposals from experienced, trustworthy realtors.
 It's fast, free, and easy to use.
-Get started now and find the right realtor for you.
+Get started now and find the right realtor for you!

-To learn more visit our Home Sellers Resources >
+To learn more about selling your home, visit our Home Seller Resources >